BinarCode/laravel-restify/docs-v3/content/quickstart.md

 ## Requirements

-Laravel Restify has a few requirements that you should be mindful of before installing:
+Laravel Restify has a few minimum requirements you should be aware of before installing:

-- PHP ^8.0
+- Composer ^2.0
-- Laravel Framework ^8.0 for Restify <= 6.x
-- Laravel Framework ^9.0 for Restify ^7.x

-Or for newer versions:

-- PHP >= 8.1
+- PHP ^8.2
-- Laravel Framework ^10.0 for Restify ^8.x
+- Laravel Framework 11.x or 12.x

 ## Installation